Shopify/polaris/.changeset/brave-ways-carry.md

 '@shopify/polaris': patch
 ---

-Fixes bug where `DataTable` summary row would not properly inherit type defined in `columnContentTypes` prop
+Fixed a bug where `DataTable` summary row would not properly inherit type defined in `columnContentTypes` prop